Azure SQL Database

 Frequently asked questions about Azure SQL Database

-Azure SQL Database provides the following deployment options for an Azure SQL database:
+Azure SQL Database provides the following deployment options:

 - As a single database with its own set of resources managed via a logical server.

-In general, elastic pools are designed for a typical software-as-a-service (SaaS) application pattern, where there is one database per customer or tenant.
-Purchasing individual databases and over provisioning to meet the variable and peak demand for each database is often not cost efficient, but with pools, you manage the collective performance and the databases scale up and down automatically.
+In general, elastic pools are designed for a typical software-as-a-service (SaaS) application pattern, with one database per customer or tenant.
+Purchasing individual databases and over-provisioning to meet the variable demand for each database is often not cost efficient.
+With pools, you manage the collective performance, and the databases scale up or down automatically.
 Our intelligent engine recommends a pool for databases when a usage pattern warrants it.
 For details, see elastic pool guidance.

 The Azure Hybrid Benefit for SQL Server provides: